adinfir/Product-Performance-Analysis/README.md

 ## 📌 Project Overview

-This project analyzes **product performance across categories and brands** using the TheLook Ecommerce public dataset to evaluate product return behavior, profitability, and cross-category purchase patterns.
+This project analyzes **product performance across categories and brands over a 24-month period (January 2024 – December 2025)** using the TheLook Ecommerce public dataset to evaluate product return behavior, profitability, and cross-category purchase patterns.

 The analysis focuses on identifying **high-return products and brands, profitable product categories, absolute margin contribution, and frequently co-purchased category pairs** to support inventory prioritization, pricing strategy, product optimization, and bundling/upsell opportunities.